Project-Hydrius/Pacts/README.md

 #### Directory-Based Schema Loading

-You can load schemas by directory structure, where the version is automatically extracted from specified directories.
+You can load schemas by directory structure; pass the version directory explicitly via the constructor.

 ```rust
 use pacts::schema_loader::SchemaLoader;